-- All private lands in the counties of Albemarle, Bedford, Clarke, Culpeper, Fauquier, Floyd, Franklin, Frederick, Grayson, Hanover, Henrico, James City, Montgomery, Pulaski, Rappahannock, Roanoke, Shenandoah, Warren, and York.
+- Private lands in the counties of Accomack, Albemarle, Amherst (west of Route 29), Bedford, Carroll, Clarke, Culpeper, Fauquier, Floyd, Franklin, Frederick, Grayson, Greene, Hanover, Henrico, James City, Madison, Montgomery, Orange, Prince George, Pulaski, Rappahannock, Roanoke, Rockingham (east of Routes 613 and 731), Shenandoah, Stafford, Warren, Wythe, and York.

 - Within the incorporated limits of all towns and cities (except the cities of Chesapeake, Suffolk, and Virginia Beach).
-NOTE: Just because a property’s address has a city or town does not mean the property is within the actual limits of the city or town.
-For example, if you hunt within the city limits of Charlottesville, this EAB rule applies; however, if you hunt in Albemarle County — even on a property with a Charlottesville address — it does not apply.
+NOTE: Just because a property’s address has a city or town address, it does not mean the property is within the actual limits of the city or town.
+For example, if you deer hunt within the city limits of Staunton, EAB applies; however, if you deer hunt in Augusta County – even on a property with a Staunton, VA address – EAB does not apply.

 Has EAB been successful?